p-argento/uni/DB/utils/medical center exercises.md

 For each *drug* we record the active ingredients and the commercial name.
 For each *patient* we record name, address, and those drugs which the patient is allergic to.
 For each *doctor* we record name, address and specialization.
 Prepare a graphical conceptual schema, listing the attributes of each class (in the schema or separately).
-Try and translate the schema into a graphical relational schema
+Try and translate the schema into a graphical relational schema.